COVID in Germany: Incidence rate passes 300 for first time | DW | 15.11.2021

 While the number of infections have broken record after record in the ongoing fourth wave, the rate of hospitalization has yet to reach the level seen in the earlier stage of the pandemic.

-On Friday, the rate of hospitalization was at 4.7 people per 100,000 in the past seven days, up from 4.65 on Thursday.
+On Friday, the hospitalization rate was at 4.7 people per 100,000 in the past seven days, up from 4.65 on Thursday.
 Data is not recorded over the weekend.

 This number reached 15.5 during the Christmas period last year.

-The high levels of infection are not the same across Germany with several regions in eastern and southeastern Germany reporting more than 1,000 new cases per 100,000 people in the past seven days.
+The high levels of infection vary greatly across Germany, with several regions in eastern and southeastern Germany reporting more than 1,000 new cases per 100,000 people in the past seven days.

-The incidence rate was more than seven times higher in the eastern state of Saxony than in the northern state of Schleswig-Holstein.
+The incidence rate was more than seven times higher in the eastern state of Saxony than in the northern state of Schleswig-Holstein, for example.

 Saxony has one of the lowest vaccination rates in the country.